carloop/simulator/README.md

 # CAN Simulator

-This is a project we used to help develop and test the [Carloop][carloop] open-source car adapter.
+This is a project we used to help develop and test the [Carloop open-source car adapter][carloop].
 We hope you'll find it useful for your projects too.

 ## Overview